SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 ## Non-Interactive Scenario

-In order to conduct true background processing, applications must use the system user **token** that was issued to them during the installation process.
+To conduct true background processing, applications must use the system user **token** that was issued to them during the installation process.
 Applications use the SOAP-based `PartnerSystemUserService` endpoint to exchange a system user token for a system-user **ticket**.

 When used in a **SOAP** request, the system-user ticket is used as credentials, placed inside each SOAP header as seen in the [ContactAgent.GetContactEntity][14] method.